Celebrity Millennium accidents and incidents

 |02 November 2002||Crew / Passenger Crimes|

-(sexual) On November 2, 2002, two male were arrested and charged with sexual assault and battering a female female crew (working on the ship as youth counselor).
+(sexual) On November 2, 2002, two men were arrested and charged with sexual assault and battering a female crew (working on the ship as youth counselor).
 The woman filed a lawsuit against Celebrity Cruises in December 2002.

 |24 January 2001||Structural and Technical Issues|

-On January 24, 2001, the vessel entered again dry-dock for repairs (malfunctioning electric motor), resulting in 2 cancelled itineraries (departures April 1 and 8).
+On January 24, 2001, the vessel entered again dry-dock for repairs (malfunctioning electric motor), resulting in 2 canceled itineraries (departures April 1 and 8).

 |07 July 2000||Propulsion / Power Loss|